Shubhamnaik03/Blog-website-project/README.md

 # Blog-website-project
-build with HTML, CSS, JavaScript, Node.js, Express.js, EJS, MongoDB and Mongoose. in this project user can write blog and upload images and admin can delete an blog.
+build with HTML, CSS, JavaScript, Node.js, Express.js, EJS, MongoDB and Mongoose. in this project user can write blog and upload images and admin can delete a blog.

 click over this link to check out the web app:- https://blogger031.herokuapp.com/